khan1792/MACS30200proj/ProblemSets/PS3/Part_I.md

 ![](Part_I_files/figure-markdown_github/unnamed-chunk-5-1.png)

 The validaton set loss achieve its lowest value at around epoch 11 and then degrades.
-It is also worth noting that the validaton set accuracy has a different trend because it still has very slight improvement after epoch 25 and its higest point is at epoch 193.
-Considering that the dataset does not have the balanced class (only 10% of response are 1 and others are 0), the validation accuracy is not often not a good criteria for evaluation. **Therefore, according to the validation loss, I choose epoch 11 as the degrading point.**
+It is also worth noting that the validaton set accuracy has a different trend because it still very slightly improving (generally flat) after epoch 25 and its higest point is at epoch 193.
+Considering that the dataset does not have the balanced class (only 10% of response are 1 and others are 0), the single validation accuracy is often not a good criteria for evaluation. **Therefore, according to the combination of validation loss and accuracy, I choose epoch 11 as the degrading point.**

 ### Dropout